SanderMertens/ecs-faq/README.md

 Note that different ECS implementations may or may not choose to implement this optimization.

 ### How do I specify parent-child relationships in ECS?
 This depends on the ECS framework.
-In Reflecs ECS, you can add "Container" entities to entities.
+In flecs, you can add "Container" entities to entities.

 ### How many entities, components and systems does a typical application have?
 This highly depends on the application.
 Anywhere between a dozen, hundreds, or maybe even thousands of components and systems.
 The number of entities is tightly coupled with how many "things" your game or simulation has.